 Random – You can also create a random selection and assign a date to each item.
 This method allows you to count all bins for the item in the same count.

-Cycle Counting Tips
+NetSuite Cycle Count Tips

 A full cycle count process can be implemented with or without bins.
 Implementing cycle counting without bins can be difficult if the item is stocked in more than one physical location and might create more inventory accuracies than correcting.
 If each item only has one physical location, than you can implement a cycle count program using most of the same criteria as when using bins.